Easingwold: History

 In 1908 Lieutenant-General Baden-Powell, the founder of the Scout Movement, visited Easingwold as commander of the Northumbrian division of the newly formed Territorial Force.
 Easingwold's Scout Group was founded two years later.

 Governance

-The town is situated within the Thirsk and Malton UK Parliament constituency.
-The town gives its name to the electoral division of North Yorkshire County Council in which it resides, as it does for the ward of Hambleton District Council.
+The town is situated within the Wetherby and Easingwold UK Parliament constituency, created in 2024 following the 2023 Periodic Review of Westminster constituencies; it was previously in the Thirsk and Malton constituency.
+The town gives its name to the electoral division of North Yorkshire Council in which it resides.
+It was part of the former Hambleton District from 1974 to 2023.

 The town has its own Town Council made of 11 councillors, with three attendees who are District Councillors.

 Geography

 The town was bypassed by the A19 in November 1994.
 The town is the focal point for many nearby villages and the nearest larger settlements are York 12 mi to the south; Boroughbridge 8 mi to the west; Thirsk 10 mi to the northwest and Malton 16 mi to the east.
 The highest point in the town is at the town's edge on the Oulston Road at 200 ft.